marvin1099/BitwardenAutofiller/README.md

 ## Downloads

-You can download the [latest binary release from here](https://codeberg.org/marvin1099/BitwardenAutofiller/releases)
+You can download the [latest binary releases from here](https://codeberg.org/marvin1099/BitwardenAutofiller/releases)
 If you want to run from source keep on reading.

 ## Dependencies